A New Student is a degree-seeking student who has applied and been admitted to the

 - To introduce students to their plan of study and course requirements

 - To better prepare students for their advising conversation with Advisors

 Students will be able to schedule a New START workshop when the following criteria have been met:

 - Student has been accepted to SUNY Orange

-- Student has taken the Placement Test or been granted a waiver
+- Student has taken the English and Math Assessment or been granted a waiver

 - Student has submitted immunization records